galopago/misistemita/a-backplates/README.md

-# TUSISTEMITA TYPE-A BOARDS: BACKPLATES
+# MISISTEMITA TYPE-A BOARDS: BACKPLATES

 Backplates for generic plastic waterproof enclosures, or backplates to make any other module board compatible with 10.16 hole spacing